 Wetland Indicator Status: OBL Other names: Common Threesquare, Three-square Synonym: Schoenoplectus pungens Note: sometimes lumped together with Chairmakers rush (Scirpus americanus)

-Threesquare bulrush (Scirpus pungens) gets its name from the three sided stems that are triangular in cross-section, and about 3 feet (1 meter) in length.
+Threesquare bulrush (Scirpus pungens) gets its name from the three-sided stems that are triangular in cross-section and about 3 feet (1 meter) in length.
 The shorter nature of this bulrush makes it unable to tolerate deeper water.
 Although it is said to have no substrate preference, I find the most densely growing stands growing in sand.
 Its triangular stems seem to give it strength to tolerate breaking waves along the shore.
 It also grows a little later in the season, which means it will see less high water in spring.
-Threesquare bulrush is a good for wildlife, for both food and cover.
-Along the lake shore pictured below were hundreds of leopard frogs, which took cover in the rushes as I approached.
+Threesquare bulrush is good for wildlife, for both food and cover.
+Along the lakeshore pictured below were hundreds of leopard frogs, which took cover in the rushes as I approached.
 When growing in standing water bulrushes can provide spawning areas for bluegills and other sunfishes.